Previous Version: October 18, 2016

 ARTICLE IX NOMINATIONS AND ELECTIONS:

-1. There shall be a nominating committee, chaired by the President, which will submit to the Annual Meeting a slate of four (4) Officers, up to eight (8) Directors and one (1) Newsletter Editor.
-(Revised 10/2015)
+There shall be a nominating committee, chaired by the Past President, which will submit to the Annual Meeting a slate of four (4) Officers, eight (8) Directors and one (1) Newsletter Editor.

-2. Nominations of Officers and Directors may also be made to the board in writing at least 30 days prior to the Annual Meeting.
+Nominations of Officers and Directors may also be made by the General Membership in writing at least 30 days prior to the Annual Meeting.
 Nominations must be seconded.
-(Revised 10/2015)

-3. All Officers and Directors shall be elected annually and shall take office January 1 of the calendar year following the Annual Meeting.
+All new Officers and Directors shall be elected annually and shall take office January 1 of the calendar year following the Annual Meeting.

-4.1 Unless otherwise stipulated, all elected officers and directors may serve a maximum of 6 consecutive 1-year terms with the exception of the Newsletter Editor who will have no restriction on the time of appointment.
-(Revised 10/2015)
+4.1 Unless otherwise stipulated or agreed to by officers, all elected officers and directors may serve a maximum of 6 consecutive 1-year terms.

-4.2 Board Members can exceed the 6 year term to a maximum of 2 directors at the discretion of the current Board.
+4.2 Board Members can exceed the 6 year term to a maximum of 2 years at the discretion of the current Board.

-4.3 Inaugural year a Board Member joined will be part of their information displayed on the Associations web site (Revised 01/15)
+4.3 Inaugural year a Board Member joined will be part of their information displayed on the Associations web site (Rev. 01/01/15).

 4.4 The President automatically becomes the Immediate Past-President for one year following the completion of his/her term of office i.e. the Immediate Past-President is a non-elected position.